-Temple's more than 125-year history is rich with tradition.
-From the Owl mascot, to the Temple "T," to the fight song, Temple pride continues to thrive.
+Temple’s more than 130-year history is rich with tradition.
+From the Owl mascot, to the Temple “T,” to the fight song, Temple pride shines.

 The Temple "T"

-Across Temple's campuses and down Broad Street, the Temple "T" is the iconic symbol of the university.
+Across Temple's campuses and throughout Philadelphia, the Temple “T” is the iconic symbol of the university.
 Designed by students in a graphic arts and design class in the Tyler School of Art in 1983, the “T” represents strength and positive character, with open ends that are symbolic of the free exchange of ideas that is the hallmark of a Temple education.

 To honor Temple’s beginning as a night school for ambitious young people, the nocturnal owl was adopted as its mascot.
 The owl represents wisdom and knowledge and is known for being perceptive, resourceful and courageous.
 Hooter the Owl is a part of Temple’s Spirit Squad, making appearances at football and basketball games, alumni events and more.
 Each February, mascots from all over the city of Philadelphia come to Temple to celebrate Hooter's birthday at a home basketball game.